munro/SublimeGraphvizPreview/README.md

 ## Installation (Manual)

+For windows
+1. Download and install GraphViz
+2. Add the GraphViz bin folder to the env PATH variable (C:\Program Files (x86)\Graphviz\bin)

+Common:
 1. Download the zip
 2. Rename resulting folder to `GraphvizPreview`
 3. Place the folder in your Sublime Text Packages folder